 Do you ever recommend medication?

 The answer is "sometimes".
-Medication has been shown to help so many people with certain kinds of problems and symptoms that it would be unfair not to recommend it.
-IF we believe you would be a good candidate to benefit from medication, we would make a referral to a physician or psychiatrist for an evaluation.
-On the other hand, we don't always recommend medication if we believe you might respond just as well or better with other forms of counseling (i.e. therapy).
+Meditation has been shown to help so many people with certain kinds of problems that it would be unfair not to recommend it.
+IF we believe you would be a good candidate to benefit from medication, we would make a referral to a physician or psychiatrist for a valuation.
+On the other hand, we don't always recommend medication if we believe you might respond just as well with other forms of counseling (i.e. therapy).
 Feel free to talk this over with your therapist if you feel you might, or might not, want medication.
-You will not be forced to take any medication to receive services, unless to do so is strongly contraindicated.
+You will not be forced to take any medication to receive services unless to do so is strongly contraindicated.

 No, we do not withhold services because someone chooses not to be taped.
 Our taping is state of the art and extremely safe and confidential, as this was our number one criteria for our new equipment.
-Also all taping is erased either immediately after supervision is done (in the case of someone who needs supervision) or at the maximum of 3 weeks when it is automatically deleted, with no record of it remaining.
-Taping is advantageous for both your counselor and the client however as it allows for one of our licensed psychologists (supervisors) to help your counselor help you more, and you could say it's like getting two for one, and much more experience to help you with your problem.
+Also, all taping is erased either immediately after supervision is done (in the case of someone who needs supervision) or at the maximum of 3 weeks when it is automatically deleted, with no record of it remaining.
+Taping is advantageous for both your counselor and the client however as a licensed psychologist or licensed professional counselor (supervisors) to help your counselor, help you more, and you could say it's like getting two for one, and much more experience to help you with your problem.
 If you see a practicum student counselor, it benefits them immensely in learning to improve their skills and knowledge and to help you more with your specific situation.
 There are some cases where if you choose not to take, you may be requested to change counselors to someone who doesn't require supervision.

 It is our policy that all staff seeks in-house consultation as needed, but remembers all of this is done with the same strict privacy as you have with your original counselor.